li-s/Topic-Modeling/README.md

 compare document sililarity

 ##Introduction
+In this repository, I aimed to experiment with topic modeling, using the english Wikipedia.

+I determined Latent Dirichlet Allocation(LDA) is a good way to achieve my goal.
+LDA arbitrarily sets

-In this repository, I experimented with the english Wikipedia, namely doing a matrix comparison between two different texts through the cosine similarity method, and, performing a Latent Dirichlet Allocation(LDA) on 10,000 evenly spaced texts within the
+In this repository, I experimented with the english Wikipedia, namely doing a matrix comparison between two different texts, and, performing a Latent Dirichlet Allocation(LDA).

+I wrote two programs two compare the texts using cosine similarity, one using sparce vectors, and the other using the direct output from the corpus.
+On the

+on 10,000 evenly spaced texts within the texts

-## Directions
+## Methods
 1. xml1.py -> convert xml.bz2 file(wiki) to text file, and extract all text bodies
 2. prune.py -> remove common and unique words